ROCm/hipFFT/docs/reference/fft-api-usage.rst

 ============================

 hipFFT supports capturing kernels launched during FFT execution into HIP graph nodes.
-This way, users can capture FFT execution, along with other work, into a HIP graph and launch the work in the graph multiple times.
+This way, you can capture the FFT execution and other work into a HIP graph and launch the work in the graph multiple times.

 The following hipFFT APIs can be used with graph capture: